Cardinal, the Rack!

 While we can patch the Rack free version to support these, same can't be done with Rack Pro with it being a closed-source product.

-The online library/store only supports a very specific set of platforms too, so non-supported platforms would need any 3rd-party modules to be manually compiled to make them usable.
+so non-supported platforms would need any 3rd-party modules to be manually compiled to make them usable.

 Unhappiness with the audio threading behaviour of Rack also plays a role.